jling0906/Cyber-Security-with-Machine-Learning/NB_Appache_DDoS/README.md

 ### Dataset:
   KDD99
 ## 1. Data collection and data cleaning:
 The dataset is called KDD99.
-Here is an review of it(https://peerj.com/preprints/1954/).
+Here is an [review](https://peerj.com/preprints/1954/) of it.
 KDD99 dataset was actually been cleaned already.
 In KDD99, each connection comes with 41 features.
 ![image](https://github.com/jling0906/Cyber-Security-with-Machine-Learning/blob/master/NB_Appache_DDoS/pics/NB_DDoS_KDD99.png)
 Only some of the 41 features are related with DDoS.
 ### 1)	The basic features the network connection.